Army War College, Mhow: Training

 A.W.C. develops doctrines and trains Army personnel for operations in existing environments to which the Indian Army forces are typically deployed, keeping in mind the modern technology and systems they encounter.
 A.W.C. aims to train forces for synchronised operation with other services of the armed forces.

 It develops and validates new operational and logistic concepts through conceptual studies, war games, discussions and seminars.

 The courses offered at A.W.C. include the Higher Command Course, the Senior Command Course, the Junior Command Course and the Defence Management Course.
 The Higher Command course (HCC) is a part of a Master of Philosophy programme in Defence Management, affiliated with the Devi Ahilya Vishwavidyalaya (also known as Indore University).
 The HCC is aimed at officers of the rank of Colonel, Captain and Group Captain who have completed their command tenure.

-About 1,200 officers of the Indian Army and Indian paramilitary forces undergo training at A.W.C. each year.
+About 2500-3000 officers of the Indian Army and Indian paramilitary forces undergo training at A.W.C. each year.
 In addition, about 100 officers of foreign armies also go through A.W.C. courses annually.

+Journal

+The college publishes the War College Journal, which was previously known as the Combat Journal.

+Awards

+The College was awarded the GOC-in-C (Army Training Command)'s unit citation in 2014.